tomsquest/tomsquest.github.io/pages/about.md

 permalink: /about/
 title: About
 last_modified_at: 2024-06-05
+class: about
 ---

 <img class="profile" alt="profile picture" src="https://gravatar.com/avatar/219f5e29792760ca6a6e4bf17da4fd7a.jpg?s=200"/>

-I am a software engineer with a deep interest in building **products**.
+`Software engineer` with a deep interest in building **Products**.

-I am also a freelancer, and I live in France.
+Freelancer, living in France.

 When not in front of a computer, I :

 - Run and train ~3 hours per week
-- Read a lot of Sci-fi and (some) business books
+- Read a lot of Sci-fi and business books
 - Transform as a Dad x2

+## Social links

 <ul class="links">
     <li>